-4.3.
-Threats to Validity and Current Limitations
+4.3 Threats to Validity and Current Limitations

 In this work, we have considered five families of specification mining algorithms: those mining frequent patterns, value-based invariants, finite-state machines, sequence diagrams, and temporal rules.
 For each family, we have considered one algorithm.
-There are other specification mining algorithms that we do not consider in this study, e.g., those that analyze program code rather than execution traces [34, 35, 36, 37, 26].
+There are other specification mining algorithms that we do not consider in this study, e.g., those that analyze program code rather than execution traces (Li et al. 2005; Nguyen et al. 2009; Shoham et al. 2007; Wasylkowski et al. 2011; Weimer et al. 2005).
 It is not clear if our approach can be easily extended to all other specification mining algorithms.
 In this study, we modify and adapt the algorithms to follow a divide-and-conquer strategy; it is not clear if all specification mining algorithms can be modified to follow this strategy.
 In the future, we would like to investigate even more algorithms and algorithm families and show how they can be modified to follow appropriate divide-and-conquer strategies to leverage the power of MapReduce.

-We have evaluated our approach on seven programs from the DaCapo benchmark [7].
-This benchmark has been used extensively in many past studies, e.g., [38, 39].
+We have evaluated our approach on seven programs from the DaCapo benchmark (Blackburn et al. 2006).
+This benchmark has been used extensively in many past studies, e.g., (Bond et al. 2010; Chen et al. 2007).
 Still, these programs might not be representative of all open-source and industrial software systems.
 We plan to reduce this threat to validity further by investigating more programs in addition to those in the DaCapo benchmark in the future.
 Also, we have experimented with a cluster of four machines running eight cores.
 In the future, we plan to extend our experiment with even more machines and more cores.
 However, even with four machines, we have shown how the power of MapReduce could be tapped to scale various specification mining algorithms.